Long Term Disability Insurance Lawyers Serving Arkansas Residents

 Abell and Capitan Law helps disabled workers like you file for long term disability insurance (LTD) so they can continue to support themselves while they’re out of work.
-If you sustained an injury or were diagnosed with a disease that prohibits you from performing your job, you can apply for benefits through your employer’s LTD plan.
+If you sustained an injury or were diagnosed with a disease that prohibits you from performing your job in Arizona, you can apply for benefits through your employer’s LTD plan.

 Employers purchase long term disability insurance so their employees can supplement their income with monthly payments if they’re unable to maintain their employment after an accident.
 Some states legally require employers to provide LTD insurance; however, Arkansas is not one of them.
 Your company might offer it as a coverage option along with other insurance benefits you receive, or you’ll have to apply through a self-insured plan.